 Other minor symptoms include fatigue, as well as an ongoing cough from postnasal drip.
 Both are usually so minor that they often go unreported as being connected to cat allergies.

-Obviously, the best way to avoid allergic reactions is to avoid cats altogether, but as we established in the beginning, that’s not always an easy thing to do.
+Obviously, the best way to avoid allergic reactions is to avoid cats altogether, but as I established in the beginning, that’s not always an easy thing to do.
 Still, there are a few things you can do to get rid of cat allergies or at least reduce the symptoms.

 Yes, I know.
 Your cat is cuddly, warm, and gives you a peaceful feeling when they purr.
 However, sleeping with them in your bed can wreak havoc on your allergies and may cause breathing problems while you sleep.